Gavriil1/arcadegame/README.md

 ###  Performance

 The performance of the website was tested using Google Lighthouse.
-The site received high score for Performance, Accessibility and Best Practices
+The site received a high score for performance, accessibility, and best practices.

 <details><summary>Home</summary>